berfin-t/Fimple.Net-Bootcamp-FinalCase/README.md

-# .NET 7 ile Geliştirilmiş Bankacılık API'si (Fimple .Net Final Case)
+# Enhanced Banking API with .NET 7 (Fimple .Net Final Case)

-## Giriş
+## Entrance
-Günümüzde, bankacılık hizmetleri giderek daha fazla dijitalleşmekte ve müşteri beklentileri sürekli olarak evrilmektedir.
-Bu değişim, bankacılık sistemlerinin güvenli, etkili ve kullanıcı dostu web servisleriyle donatılmasını zorunlu kılmaktadır.
-Bu proje .NET platformu üzerinde RESTful API'ler geliştirmeyi amaçlamaktadır.
+Today, banking services are becoming increasingly digital and customer expectations are constantly evolving.
+This change requires banking systems to be equipped with secure, effective and user-friendly web services.
+This project aims to develop RESTful APIs on the .NET platform.

-## Özellikler
+## Features
-- Kullanıcı kaydı ve yönetimi.
+- User registration and management.
-- Hesap işlemleri, bakiye sorgulama ve güncelleme.
+- Account transactions, balance inquiry and update.
-- Para transferleri ve işlem kayıtları.
+- Money transfers and transaction records.
-- Kredi başvurusu, ödeme planları ve sorgulama.
+- Loan application, payment plans and inquiries.
-- Otomatik ödeme ayarları ve yönetimi.
+- Automatic payment settings and management.
-- Müşteri destek talepleri ve takibi.
+- Customer support requests and follow-up.

-## Teknolojiler
+## Technologies
 - .Net Core
 - SQL Server
-- JWT ile kimlik doğrulama
+- Authentication with JWT
 - Entity Framework

-## API Detayları ve Dökümantasyonu
+## API Details and Documentation

 ## (Users Controller)
 - Post  /api/users/register : Creates a new user (Admin only).